OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.0.md

 :::

-You can uninstall the old version of the Octopus Deploy MSI installer and install the new version by locating the entry in **Programs and Features**in the Windows Control Panel:
+You can uninstall the old version of the Octopus Deploy MSI installer and install the new version by locating the entry inÂ **Programs and Features**in the Windows Control Panel:

 ![](/docs/images/3048131/3278003.png)